 The primary claims in the PowerPort lawsuits are those often seen in other medical device-based product liability lawsuits such as strict liability failure to warn and design defect, negligent failure to warn, negligent design, breach of express and implied warranties, misrepresentations, concealment of material facts and violation of various state consumer protection laws.

 Generally, the theme underlying all these claims is the defendants knew of the injuries caused by the PowerPort device but did not warn patients and doctors of these risks.
-Largely, the lawsuits allege the problems associated with the PowerPort were concealed from patients and doctors by the use of the FDA’s hidden, secret adverse event report database.
+Largely, the lawsuits allege the problems associated with the PowerPort were concealed from patients and doctors by the FDA’s hidden, secret adverse event report database.

 The defendants in the PowerPort lawsuits are Bard Access Systems, Inc., C.R.
 Bard, Inc., and Becton Dickinson and Company.
 Bard Access Systems, a Utah corporation, is the entity responsible for developing, designing manufacturing and distribution the PowerPort.
 Bard Access Systems is a subsidiary of C.R.
 Bard, Inc. which is incorporated and has its principal place of business in New Jersey.
 In 2017, Becton Dickinson acquired C.R.
 Bard and Bard Access Systems, both of which are wholly-owned subsidiaries of Becton Dickinson.
 These are the primary defendants, but other defendants may be proper depending on the specific facts of the case and which state law applies.